When Do Measures on the Space of Connections Support the Triad Operators of Loop Quantum Gravity?: Measures on the space of generalized connections

 via \eqref{eq2.2}.
-Note that because the Haar measure is (left and right) invariant, the representation in terms of these functions does \textit{not} depend on the choice of identifications $\{\Lambda_e\}$.
-Therefore, we will drop the maps $\Lambda_\gamma$ in the following and do not distinguish between families $\{\mu_\gamma\}$ and $\{\widetilde{\mu}_\gamma\}$ anymore.
+Note that the representation in terms of these functions does in general depend on the choice of identifications $\{\Lambda_e\}$.
+The dependence is however, a rather simple one.
+To simplify the notation, in the following we will assume a fixed choice of $\Lambda_\gamma$, and do not explicitly distinguish anymore between families $\{\mu_\gamma\}$ and $\{\widetilde{\mu}_\gamma\}$.
+Note also that there is no dependence on the maps $\Lambda_\gamma$ in the case that the measure $\mu$ is gauge invariant.

 Let $\{f_\gamma\}$ be a family of functions defining a positive, normalized measure $\mu$ on $\gcon$ by way of \eqref{eq2.2}.
 Then positivity implies

 Normalization implies

 Consistency implies